analgesicproductions/sephonie-controllers/README.md

 This code is tied to the Animation Controller of Ing-wen, and is used for playing sounds with footsteps.
 Of course, there are no SFX in this project, so no sounds play - this file is just here because the game spits out errors if I don't include it (due to animation controller settings.)

+# A Rant on Controls

+You found the secret rant!

+It bothers me when people say my controls feel janky or imprecise, because they aren't! (except for wallrun detection in some cases...).
+It's perfectly possible to master the controls and do cool things.

+Calling the controls jank often hides an unwillingness to engage with the rules that Sephonie is setting forth, a stubbornness to try to play Sephonie like it's another game.
+It's like trying to cut bread with a spoon and calling the spoon janky, despite it being a different design.

+Sephonie is presenting a nonstandard design for 3D platformers, and so it will feel different and possibly difficult at first.
+But that feeling shouldn't immediately be called 'jank' - it's just you learning how to engage with new gameplay rules.
+A good thing to keep in mind is that what feels natural to you is probably due to game design standardization - if every game has a dodge roll, then a dodge roll will feel 'natural' and the lack of one might feel 'weird'.

+E.g., consider Mario 64's triple jump.
+Does it make 'sense' to jump higher by timing three jumps?
+Not really.
+Last time I did that in public I jumped the same height.
+It's something you learn to use by accepting the rules of Mario.
+Once you accept and get good at it, it feels fun.
+It's like the 'dodge roll' in Dark Souls.
+Totally counterintuitive (try rolling into someone), but feels fun once you accept how the game works.

+Anyways, I'm tired of reading PROFESSIONAL "CRITICS" call the controls janky!
+If they were janky then how are there people speedrunning the game????
+How come you finished the game in a reasonable time?
+It's exactly this kind of reactionary playing that makes it so hard for interesting, new games to flourish.
+Everything is just expected to work 'like it always has...'
+So stop it!
+Stop using the word janky unless the game is actually trying to be janky on purpose!

+This isn't an argument that Sephonie's controls have no flaws or possible improvements - it's me taking issue with how people approach our games.
+If you're going to criticize the game, you need to approach it on its own terms, and THEN start your criticism from there.
+If you don't want to learn the controls, then instead of saying 'it's janky', you should just say 'I don't have time to learn this, but I appreciate what it's doing."

+Anyways, I just wanted to get that out of my system...!